Taiyuan: Pre-Qin dynasty history

 In 497 BC, the first ancient city of Jinyang was built around the southern Jinyuan District of present-day Taiyuan, by Dong Anyu (董安于), who was a steward of Zhao Jianzi (赵鞅), an upper-level official of the state of Jin.

 During the Battle of Jinyang in 453 BC, Zhi Yao diverted the flow of the Fen River to inundate the city of Jinyang, caused significant damage to the Zhao.
 Later, Zhao Xiangzi alerted Wei and Han, who both decided to ally with Zhao.
 On the night of 8 May 453 BC, Zhao troops broke the dams of the Fen River and let the river flood the Zhi armies, and eventually annihilated the Zhi army, with the help from Wei and Han.

 The Tripartition of Jin happened in 403 BC, when the state of Jin, then a strong power in Northern China, was divided into three smaller states of Han, Zhao and Wei.
 This event is the watershed between the Spring and Autumn and Warring States periods in Chinese history.
-Jinyang, was chosen as the capital of Zhao, by Zhao Ji.
-Later, the capital of Zhao was moved to Handan in modern Hebei.

 Qin dynasty

 In 248 BC, the state of Qin attacked Zhao under General Meng'ao, and obtained the area around Jinyang from Zhao.
 Qin set up the Commandery of Taiyuan (太原郡), with the city of Jinyang as its administrative center.
 Although, the name Taiyuan had appeared in historic records before, potentially referring to different regions in nowadays southern and central Shanxi, this was the first time Taiyuan was officially used to refer to present-day Taiyuan.

-In 246 BC, there was an uprising in Jinyang, and it was quickly quelled by Meng'ao.
+Between 229 and 228 BC, Qin General Li Xin lead two armies that marched from the cities of Taiyuan and Yunzhong to attack Zhao's northern commandery of Dai.
+Three months after General Li Mu's death; Wang Jian, Li Xin & Qiang Lei conquered Zhao.

 In 221 BC, Qin conquered the rest of China, and officially started the first imperial dynasty of China.
 Qin established thirty-six commanderies on its territory, and Taiyuan was one of them.
 Also, the capital of commandery of Taiyuan was Jinyang.